tus/tus-resumable-upload-protocol/protocol.md

 to expire.
 If the expiration is known at the creation, the `Upload-Expires` header MUST be included in the response to the initial `POST` request.
 Its value MAY change over time.

+The Server SHOULD update a files `Upload-Expires` header with each PATCH request to prevent file expiration from occuring while the file is still being actively uploaded.

 If a Client does attempt to resume an upload which has since been removed by the Server, the Server SHOULD respond with the`404 Not Found` or `410 Gone` status.